 I intend to spend more time exploring and commenting on other blogs, both within the Personal Finance niche and without.
 There’s so much great content out there and so little time!
 I really want to take the time to support others who are working tirelessly on their blogs, too.

 I’ve also joined a couple of Facebook blogging related groups and I plan on being more active than I have been so far.
-My favourite is Natalie’s #SocialHack group.
+My favorite is Natalie’s #SocialHack group.
 If you’re a blogger, join!

 My big networking goal is to attend a blogging conference.
 At this stage, I’m aiming to attend the ProBlogger event being held on the Gold Coast (Australia) in September this year.